52North/OGITO/README.md

 </details>

 ### Starter Project
 The directory `starter_project` contains a minmal QGIS project which meets the technical requirements of OGITO.
 The (Postgis) database dump can be used to setup all required database tables.

 ### QGIS Project Requirements
-- the three separate layers for sketch geometries (points, polygons, linestrings) must be part of QGIS project (part of the QGIS start project)
+- the three separate layers for sketch geometries (points, polygons, linestrings) must be part of QGIS project (part of the QGIS starter project)
   - each of these layer must be associated to database tables (contained in the starter database backup)
   - these layer must be published as WFS (read, delete and update must be activated)
   - these are technical layers and should be added to the `hiddenLayers` in the [project configuration](#project-configuration)
+- a seperate point layer for custom sketch layer geometries must be part of the QGIS project (part of the QGIS starter project)
+  - thes layer must be associated to a database table (contained in the starter database backup)
+  - the layer must be published as WFS (read, delete and update must be activated)
+  - his is a technical layer and should be added to the `hiddenLayers` in the [project configuration](#project-configuration)
 - reporting layers & rating layers
   - reporting layer must be connected to `user_observation` table (part of starter project database dump)
     - schema and user dialog is currently not changable